Bob's Game: Publisher rejection and protest

 According to an article in The Escapist, in 2008 Pelloni was directed by Nintendo to talk to the WarioWorld division, which directed him to marketing; marketing then directed him back to the WarioWorld division.
-Nintendo told him that they would inform him of their decision whether to grant him an SDK for the game in between six and eight weeks.
+Nintendo told him that they would inform him of their decision whether to grant him an SDK for Bob's Game in between six and eight weeks.
 No response came from Nintendo.
 After 17 weeks of trying and failing to get Nintendo to provide him with the SDK, on December 11, 2008, Pelloni decided to publicly protest by locking himself in his room for 100 days or until Nintendo provided him with the SDK, whichever came first.
 According to Owen Good of Kotaku, he staged the protest in an effort to gain publicity by making Nintendo look like a corporate bully beating down on an indie game developer.
-His room had no Internet access (save for broadcasting a live feed of him in his room via a webcam) or television and had only a mobile phone with which he could make calls and send emails and the materials he needed to work on the game.
+His room had no Internet access (save for broadcasting a live feed of him in his room via a webcam) or television and had only a mobile phone with which he could make calls and send emails and the materials he needed to work on it.
 Pelloni made the following comment when he decided to protest:

 "I cannot leave this viridian room.
 The door is locked and barricaded from the outside.
 I am sleeping behind the camera, and yes- I've got a shower.
 Food is delivered once a week by a friend...This is my 100 day protest to Nintendo!"